matrix-org/matrix.org/content/blog/2025/07/2025-07-23-postgres-corruption-postmortem.md

 The one thing we can be sure it's *not* is a bug in Synapse or PgCat: there is no way that an application should be able to cause internal corruption within a Postgres database.

-One possiblity is a Postgres bug, but Postgres is an extremely robust piece of software, and the Postgres team treats corruption bugs extremely seriously.
+One possibility is a Postgres bug, but Postgres is an extremely robust piece of software, and the Postgres team treats corruption bugs extremely seriously.
 We were using Postgres 10.12 in January 2021, and we've looked through the Postgres release notes for every version since then, and not found any bug fixes that would fit this pattern.

 It's worth noting that Postgres relies heavily on its underlying filesystem, as well as the device drivers and hardware, to behave correctly: in particular, if the filesystem claims that data has been persisted, it really has been persisted.
 Problems in this area are far from unknown — back in 2018, the Postgres team discovered that their 20-year-old assumptions about how `fsync` worked were incorrect ([wiki page](https://wiki.postgresql.org/wiki/Fsync_Errors), [FOSDEM presentation](https://archive.fosdem.org/2019/schedule/event/postgresql_fsync/)).
 But the fixes to that were backported to Postgres 10.7 so that problem can't explain this corruption.